Five steps to setting smart goals for saving money

 Review your smart goals for saving money regularly.
 Are you on track?
 Do you need to tweak your plan?
 Are you progressing faster than you expected?
 Are there obstacles you didn’t plan for?

 It’s okay to make adjustments.
-Your plan needs to be flexible to accommodate life’s changes.
-You might get a pay rise that boosts your budget and shortens your timeframes.
+Your plan of action needs to be flexible to accommodate life’s changes.
+You might get a pay rise that boosts your budget and shortens your time frames.
 On the other hand, your car might need costly repairs that eat into your savings.
-The great thing about goal setting is that plans may change, but you still have a clear target to aim for.
+The great thing about goal setting is that realistic plans may change, but you still have a clear target to aim for.

 Having a goals list will help you to resist distractions and overcome obstacles.
 It will also help you to stay focused if you think about your goals often.
-Keep your goals list somewhere you can read them once a day.
+Keep this list somewhere you can read them once a day.

 Step 5: Recognise your achievements